 Selecting Your GMAT Section Order

-There’s big news from the GMAC: Beginning on July 11, 2017, test-takers will be able to change the order of the sections they see on the GMAT.
-This is a dramatic change to the Test Day experience, and I’ll walk you through some factors to consider when deciding the best order in which to tackle the different GMAT sections.
+Test-takers can change the order of the sections they see on the GMAT.
+Let’s look at some factors to consider when deciding the best order in which to tackle the different GMAT sections.

 How to order your GMAT sections